Spain: Parliament passes law legalizing assisted suicide | DW | 18.03.2021

-Spain is the fourth European Union member state to allow terminally ill people to end their lives.
+Spain has become the fourth European country to allow terminally ill people to end their lives.

 The law will take force in three months to give time set up control committees to authorize requests